-- Flipped classroom experience are provided in select courses to further enhance the quality of resident learning.
+- Flipped classroom and problem-based learning experiences are provided in select courses to further enhance the quality of resident learning.

-- Excellent balance between didactic and clinical experiences in all areas of pediatric dentistry.
+- Excellent balance between didactic and clinical experiences.

-- We provide 230 units of formal didactic instruction (45 min each) focused on pediatric dentistry per academic year.
+- We provide 230 units of formal didactic instruction per academic year.

 - Large patient pool with healthy and special health care needs patients.

-- All 5 full-time faculty members and almost all part-time faculty members are Diplomates of the ABPD.
+- All full-time faculty members and most adjunct faculty members are Diplomates of the ABPD.

 - Availability of outstanding consultants in all areas of health care.

 - Availability of Biolase hard tissue laser, Diagnodent™, STA Single Tooth Anesthesia® System, digital radiography, and cone-beam computed tomography images.

 - One dental assistant per resident.